KgaogeloRasalanabo/KgaogeloRasalanabo/README.md

 PORTFOLIO
 -------------------------
-Beginner Python Developer aspiring to be a Data Scientist
+Self Taught Python Developer aspiring to be a Data Scientist

 __________________________________________________________
 RELATED WORK EXPERIENCE